Bibliometrics and research Impact community

 PRE-CONFERENCE Sessions - June 4th

-Free & open pre-conference workshops led by experts (details on rooms & times tbd shortly):
+Free & open pre-conference workshops led by experts:

 • Elsevier Research Intelligence Showcase - From Interface to APIs with Cal Murgu & Sally Murray-Walsh from Elsevier / 1-3pm Room 1530 Register here